Sustainability

 Emerald recognises that people are its greatest asset and integral to a sustainable and profitable Company and as such is committed to ensuring the health and safety of all personnel.

 The Company aims to provide a work environment that prevents serious injuries.
-As the Okvau Gold Project and North Laverton Gold Project progresses, the Company adapts its health and safety practices and procedures accordingly.
+As the Okvau Gold Project and Dingo Range Gold Project progresses, the Company adapts its health and safety practices and procedures accordingly.
 By empowering employees and fostering a culture that proactively detects and reduces risk, as well as striving for continuous safety improvement, Emerald believes it can achieve a zero-harm workplace.

-As at 30 June 2023, the Company recorded a Lost Time Injury Frequency Rate (LTIFR) of 0.58 per million hours worked (LTIs).
-These statistics include both contractors and employees (1 LTI for FY23).
+As at 31 March 2025, the Company recorded a Lost Time Injury Frequency Rate (LTIFR) of 0.00 per million hours worked (LTIs).
+These statistics include both contractors and employees.

 We invest in skilling all our people in best practice health and safety, and our wellness programs support the wellbeing of our staff and contractors through: